via-profit-services/core/README.md

 // configure main logger
 const logger = configureLogger({
-  logDir: 'log', // you should pass the path relative to the project root });
+  logDir: path.resolve(__dirname, './log'), // you should pass the path relative to the project root });

 // create application